 - Highlights: The Highlands gateway town of Fort William.
 Glenfinnan and the spectacular viaduct.

-I was lucky enough to get a ticket for the Jacobite Express about two years ago so this railway holds a lot of special memories for me.
+I was lucky enough to get a ticket for the Jacobite Express a few years ago so this railway holds a lot of special memories for me.

 Having completed the entire route from Glasgow to Mallaig I can confirm it’s jaw-dropping – especially the section at Glenfinnan – and it totally lives up to its title of being one of the most scenic rail journeys in the world.